Mutually assured destruction: Post-Cold War

 However, in a follow-up article in the same publication, others criticized the analysis, including Peter Flory, the US Assistant Secretary of Defense for International Security Policy, who began by writing "The essay by Keir Lieber and Daryl Press contains so many errors, on a topic of such gravity, that a Department of Defense response is required to correct the record."
 Regarding reductions in Russian stockpiles, another response stated that "a similarly one-sided examination of [reductions in] U.S. forces would have painted a similarly dire portrait".

 A situation in which the United States might actually be expected to carry out a "successful" attack is perceived as a disadvantage for both countries.
-The strategic balance between the United States and Russia is becoming less stable, and the objective, the technical possibility of a first strike by the United States is increasing.
+The strategic balance between the United States and Russia is becoming less stable, and the technical possibility of a first strike by the United States is increasing.
 At a time of crisis, this instability could lead to an accidental nuclear war.
 For example, if Russia feared a US nuclear attack, Moscow might make rash moves (such as putting its forces on alert) that would provoke a US preemptive strike.

 An outline of current US nuclear strategy toward both Russia and other nations was published as the document "Essentials of Post–Cold War Deterrence" in 1995.

 In November 2020, the US successfully destroyed a dummy ICBM outside the atmosphere with another missile.
 Bloomberg Opinion writes that this defense ability "ends the era of nuclear stability".

 India and Pakistan

-MAD does not entirely apply to all nuclear-armed rivals.
+MAD does not apply to all nuclear-armed rivals.
 India and Pakistan are an example of this; because of the superiority of conventional Indian armed forces to their Pakistani counterparts, Pakistan may be forced to use their nuclear weapons on invading Indian forces out of desperation regardless of an Indian retaliatory strike.
 As such, any large-scale attack on Pakistan by India could precipitate the use of nuclear weapons by Pakistan, thus rendering MAD inapplicable.
 However, MAD is applicable in that it may deter Pakistan from making a “suicidal” nuclear attack rather than a defensive nuclear strike.